Regional forms of shamanism: Philippines

 Babaylans (also balian or katalonan, among many other indigenous names) were shamans of the various ethnic groups of the pre-colonial Philippine islands.
 These shamans specialized in harnessing the unlimited powers of nature and were almost always women or feminized men (asog or bayok).
 They were believed to have spirit guides, by which they could contact and interact with the spirits and deities (anito or diwata) and the spirit world.
 Their primary role were as mediums during pag-anito séance rituals.
 There were also various subtypes of babaylan specializing in the arts of healing and herbalism, divination, and sorcery.

 Babaylan were highly respected members of the community, on par with the pre-colonial noble class.
 In the absence of the datu (head of the domain), the babaylan takes in the role of interim head of the domain.

 They were powerful ritual specialists with the capability to influence the weather, and tap the various spirits in nature.
 Babaylans were held in such high esteem because of their ability to negate the dark magic of an evil datu or spirit and heal the sick or the wounded.
 Among the powers of the babaylan was to heal the sick, ensure a safe pregnancy and child birth, and lead rituals with offerings to the various divinities.
 The babaylans were well versed in herb lore, and was able to create remedies, antidotes, and potions from various roots and seeds.
 They used these to treat the sick or to aid an ally datu in bringing down an enemy, hence, the babaylans were also known for their specialization in medical and divine combat.

-Their influence waned when most of the ethnic groups of the Philippines were gradually converted to Islam and forcefully converted to Catholicism.
+Their influence waned when most of the ethnic groups of the Philippines were gradually converted to Islam or Catholicism.
 Under the Spanish Empire, babaylan were often maligned and falsely accused as witches and "priests of the devil" and were persecuted harshly by the Spanish clergy.
 The Spanish burned down everything they associated as connected to the native people's indigenous religion (including shrines such as the dambana), even forcefully ordering native children to defecate on their own god's idols.
 In modern Philippine society, their roles have largely been taken over by folk healers, which are now predominantly male, while some are still being falsely accused as 'witches', which has been inputted by Spanish colonialism.
 In areas where the people have not been converted into Muslims or Christians, notably ancestral domains of indigenous peoples, the shamans and their cultural traits have continued to exist with their respective communities, although these shamans and their practices are being slowly diluted by Christian religions which continue to interfere with their life-ways.